Cameras out! Here’s a list of places to find picture-worthy wall art and murals in Singapore for the street art lover.

 Reminiscing childhood memories, Letter Writer at New Bridge Centre (336 Smith Street) is Yip Yew Chong’s tribute to traditional letter writers.
 They were active till the 80s and played a huge role in helping migrant Chinese communicate with their families back in China.

-Along Keong Saik’s row of shophouses, you’ll see the Floral Mural by Ripple Root (1 Keong Saik Road), who are known for adding a whimsical touch to Singapore’s street art scene.
-This playful burst of pastel hues comes to life on the side of The Working Capitol building (next to Loloku).
+Along Keong Saik’s row of shophouses, you’ll see the Floral Mural by Ripple Root (1 Keong Saik Road), an artist duo known for adding a whimsical touch to Singapore’s street art scene.
+This playful burst of pastel hues comes to life on the side of The Working Capitol building, a prominent co-working space in the neighbourhood.
 Don’t be surprised to see someone snapping OOTD pictures here!

 Venture further into the Tanjong Pagar area for more lively paintings by this artsy duo.
 Spot the Nutmeg Mural (21 Tanjong Pagar Road), a candy-coloured tribute to Singapore’s heritage with depictions of a lion (because we were once known as the lion city), a sepoy (one of the first Indians to arrive here) and a nutmeg plant (the building was once a nutmeg plantation, as many others were in the past).